-Emerging from lockdown Key successes over past year
+Key successes over past year

-- Feedback from students and staff indicates they felt well supported, well informed and were kept as safe as possible during and coming out of the periods of lockdown and Covid related restrictions - Increasing number of students across the colleges taking part in level four activities with university from subject specialist projects in science, healthcare and geography to completing 'Future researchers' research skills modules and putting them in practice in colleges.
-This has all been facilitated through the relationship with Coventry university - Collaborative curriculum projects across the colleges have given students access to new ways of learning and developed skills in project management, peer mentoring and stakeholder engagement. - Student voice has been strengthened across the colleges with student leadership development programmes being rolled out leading to active Student Unions involved in a range of quality improvement, EDI and wellbeing initiatives - Staff and leadership development programmes across all colleges and all levels have been rolled out and have started to have a noticeable impact on staff and the experience they offer students - A range of staff projects working across the colleges and in collaboration with the University have developed, ranging from issues around cyber-security and leadership feedback platforms to development of a skills passport and the implementation of new ways of measuring student and staff progress and achievement.
+- The impact of the lost learning from lockdown is reducing day by day, with students thriving, making the most of the college environment and community to develop the skills and attributes that will equip them for success at college and their next steps into adulthood. - Feedback from those students that have struggled with the transition back to full time education and/or with significant challenges around physical or mental health show they feel safe and well supported to develop and achieve due to the approaches and systems in place across the colleges. - Increasing number of students across the colleges taking part in level four activities with university from subject specialist projects in science, healthcare, sport, geography, law and sociology, to completing 'Future researchers' research skills modules and putting them in practice in colleges.
+This has all been facilitated through the relationship with Coventry University. - Collaborative curriculum projects across the colleges have given students access to new ways of learning and developed skills in project management, peer mentoring and stakeholder engagement. - Student voice has been strengthened across the colleges with student leadership development programmes being rolled out leading to active Student Unions involved in a range of quality improvement, EDI and wellbeing initiatives. - Staff and leadership development programmes across all colleges and all levels have been rolled out and have started to have a noticeable impact on staff and the experience they offer students. - A range of staff projects working across the colleges and in collaboration with the University continue to develop, ranging from issues around implementation of T-Levels, the implementation of new ways of measuring student and staff progress and achievement, to leadership feedback platforms and the development of a set of 'graduate attributes' applicable to students from our entry level students in the colleges all the way to post graduate students in the university.